KarthikSundar2002/KarthikSundar2002.github.io/_posts/2020-10-02-Starting-Competitive-Programming.md

 permalink: /:title
 comments: true
 ---
 (Disclaimer: I am not an expert, I am also a newbie.
-The following what I learnt in the process of starting it.)
+The following is what I learnt in the process of starting it.)

 ### What is Competitive Programming